Sports in Minneapolis–Saint Paul

 Sports in Minneapolis–Saint Paul includes a number of teams.

 The Minnesota Twins and the Minnesota Vikings arrived in Minnesota in 1961.
 The Twins were formed when the Washington Senators of the American League relocated to Minnesota and the Vikings were an NFL expansion team.
 Both teams played outdoors in the open air Metropolitan Stadium in the suburb of Bloomington for 21 years before moving to the Hubert H. Humphrey Metrodome in downtown Minneapolis in 1982.

-The Twins have won 10 division titles (1969, 1970, 1987, 1991, 2002–04, 2006, 2009, and 2010), 3 American League Pennants (1965, 1987 and 1991) and the World Series in 1987 and 1991.
+The Twins have won 13 division titles (1969, 1970, 1987, 1991, 2002–04, 2006, 2009, 2010, 2019, 2020, and 2023), 3 American League Pennants (1965, 1987 and 1991) and the World Series in 1987 and 1991.
 The Twins moved to Target Field in Minneapolis in 2010.

 The Vikings have played in four Super Bowls - Super Bowl IV in 1970, Super Bowl VIII in 1974, Super Bowl IX in 1975 and Super Bowl XI in 1977.
 They moved into U.S. Bank Stadium in Minneapolis in 2016.

 The Minnesota Timberwolves brought NBA basketball back to Minneapolis in 1989 after a 29-year absence.
 The Minneapolis Lakers moved to Los Angeles in 1960.
 The Timberwolves play in the Target Center.
 Women's basketball was added in 1999 with the Minnesota Lynx of the WNBA.

-The Minnesota Wild of the NHL began play in 2000 in St. Paul at the Xcel Energy Center.
+The Minnesota Wild of the NHL began play in 2000 in St. Paul at the Grand Casino Arena.
 That followed a 7-year drought after the Minnesota North Stars moved to Dallas in 1993.

 Minnesota United FC of MLS play at Allianz Field in St. Paul.
-While Allianz Field was under construction, they played at TCF Bank Stadium in Minneapolis.
+While Allianz Field was under construction, they played at Huntington Bank Stadium in Minneapolis.
 They previously played in the NASL.

-The Minnesota Whitecaps, formerly of the Western Women's Hockey League (WWHL), joined the professional National Women's Hockey League (NWHL) in 2018.
-The Whitecaps play at TRIA Rink in St. Paul.
+In the summer of 2023, the PWHPA teamed up with the Mark Walter Group to create a new women's hockey league, known as the Professional Women's Hockey League (PWHL).
+The new league's ownership group bought out their previous rival league, the Premier Hockey Federation.
+Minnesota was awarded one of the original six teams in the new league, forming Minnesota Frost.
+In 2024, the Frost won the PWHL's inaugural Walter Cup championship.

 Major professional sporting events hosted by the Twin Cities include the 1965, 1985 and 2014 Major League Baseball All-Star Games, the 1965, 1987 and 1991 World Series, 1981 and 1991 Stanley Cup Finals, Super Bowl XXVI in 1992 and Super Bowl LII in 2018.